samalba/image-spider/README.md

 architecture on it.

 Under normal circumstances I would probably at least have relied on an router framework for the MVC.
+I also would probably have used a scraper such as Scrapy.
-But given that this is a relatively simple application, it's acceptable.
+Given that this is a relatively simple application, it's acceptable.

 Some general notes on the architecture: